Vuzi/http-expose/README.md

 - CORS
 - Gzip
 - Usable in command line, and programatically
+- Can list a directory content to facilitate navigation while debugging
 - Simple to use & configure

 ## Lib usage